civo/node-agent/README.md

 ## Configuration Details

-The following configurations are stored in the `node-agent` secret in the `kube-system` namespace
+The following configurations are stored in the `node-agent` secret in the `kube-system` namespace.

-`node-pool-id` [xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxxxxxx]:
-The ID of your Kubernetes node pool which you want monitored.
+`node-pool-id`: The ID of your Kubernetes node pool which you want monitored.
 To collect this value, go to the [civo kubernetes dashboard](https://dashboard.civo.com/kubernetes), select your cluster, and click copy next to your pool id.

-`desired-gpu-count`
-This value is intended to match the number of GPUs per node.
+`desired-gpu-count`: This value is intended to match the number of GPUs per node.
 If you had a 2-node cluster with 8 GPU total, you would set this value to 4 to represent the number of GPUs per node.

-`civo-api-key`
-The civo api key to use when automatically rebooting nodes.
+`civo-api-key`: The civo api key to use when automatically rebooting nodes.
+To collect this value, go to toue [civo settings security tab](https://dashboard.civo.com/security).